-When it comes to Halloween, Disney cruises go whole hog.
-Themed activities -- dance parties, games, stories and costume contests, collectively dubbed "Halloween on the High Seas" -- are offered on each sailing throughout the entire month of October.
-(Festivities often start in September and bleed over into November, meaning the celebration can last for nearly two months.)
+When it comes to Halloween, Disney Cruise Line goes all-in.
+Themed activities -- dance parties, games, stories, and costume contests, collectively dubbed "Halloween on the High Seas" -- are offered on each sailing throughout the entire month of October.
+(Festivities often start in mid-September and finish up by November, meaning the celebration can last for a good month and a half.)

 If you're a fan of all things All Hallows Eve, Halloween on the High Seas is absolutely a don't-miss experience.
 (Honestly, it would be difficult to avoid if you're booked on an October sailing; you can participate in all festivities even without a costume.)

 Regardless of the time of year, Pirate Night is offered once on each sailing of every Disney ship.
-On short sailings, Pirate Night is held on the same night as the main Halloween soiree.
+On short sailings, Pirate Night is often held on the same night as the main Halloween soiree.
 That means anyone who wants to participate in both either has to bring two costumes and do a wardrobe change or simply go as a pirate for Halloween.
-Because the day holds as many Pirate-themed activities as it does Halloween ones, it can be exhausting for those who want to do it all.
+Because the day can hold as many, or occasionally fewer, Pirate-themed activities as it does Halloween ones, it can be exhausting for those who want to do it all.